The Cleveland Clinic Foundation 401(k) Plan

 People Also Ask About The Cleveland Clinic Foundation 401(k)

 Vesting schedules determine when employer match contributions fully belong to you.
 Common schedules include immediate vesting, 3-year cliff vesting, or 6-year graded vesting.
-At The Cleveland Clinic Foundation, with $183.3M in annual employer contributions across the plan, understanding your vesting timeline is critical before considering a job change.
+At The Cleveland Clinic Foundation, with $183.3M in annual employer contributions across the plan, understanding your vesting timeline matters before considering a job change.
 Contact The Cleveland Clinic Foundation HR for the exact vesting schedule.

 Withdrawals from your The Cleveland Clinic Foundation 401(k) are generally available after age 59½, upon separation from service, disability, or financial hardship.
 The plan processed $177.5M in distributions during the last filing year.
 Early withdrawals before age 59½ may be subject to a 10% penalty plus income taxes.
 The Rule of 55 allows penalty-free withdrawals if you leave The Cleveland Clinic Foundation at age 55 or older.